Denver Broken Bone Attorney

 - This happens a lot especially in the elderly.
 These breaks can be more serious and can sometimes lead to death for people in the latter half of their lives.

 - The most common break is a fractured ankle.
 They can happen in a plethora of ways and so are much more likely than other breaks.

-At Jordan, Herington & Rowley, our Personal injury attorneys in Denver have years of experience dealing with these type of injuries.
+At Jordan, Herington & Rowley, our Denver personal injury lawyer has years of experience dealing with these types of injuries.
 Call us today for a free consultation.
 We will do our best to give you the justice you deserve.